sandyveres/gazebo_tutorials/ros_control/tutorial.md

 # Prerequisites

-This tutorial builds off of many of the concepts in the previous tutorials.
+This tutorial builds on many of the concepts in the previous tutorials.
 We will again be using the RRBot that was setup in the [Using URDF in Gazebo](http://gazebosim.org/tutorials/?tut=ros_urdf) tutorial, as an example for the plugins covered here.